Friction modifies the quasistatic mechanical response of a confined, poroelastic medium: Modelling

 where $ \left. \overrightarrow{v_s}\cdot \overrightarrow{e_r}\right|_R$ and $ \left. \overrightarrow{v_f}\cdot \overrightarrow{e_r}\right|_R$ are, respectively, the solid and fluid velocity normal to the walls.

-For downward piston-driven compression, we take the top boundary to be permeable such that the effective stress is equal to the stress applied by the piston and the fluid pressure is null.
-We take the bottom boundary to be permeable and fixed in place, such that the solid displacement and the fluid pressure are null.
+For downward piston-driven compression, we take the top boundary to be permeable such that the effective stress is equal to the stress applied by the piston and the fluid pressure is null. {We take the piston to be controlled in loading and, for simplicity, we take the imposed stress to be uniform over the top boundary \citep[as in][]{macminn_large_2016,hewitt_flow-induced_2016}.
+Finally, } we take the bottom boundary to be permeable and fixed in place, such that the solid displacement and the fluid pressure are null.
 Thus, we have

-where the location $z=L\approx L_0$ represents the top of the medium, and $z=0$ the bottom of the medium, {and where $-\sigma^{\prime\star}$ is the stress applied by the piston, with $\sigma^\star$>0}.
+where the location $z=L\approx L_0$ represents the top of the medium, and $z=0$ the bottom of the medium, {and where $-\sigma^{\prime\star}$ is the stress applied by the piston, with $\sigma^\star>0$}.

 For downward fluid-driven compression, we take the top boundary to be unconstrained, so that the associated mechanical stress is null and the fluid pressure is equal to the imposed operating pressure $\Delta P^\star$.
 We take the bottom boundary to be again permeable and fixed in place, such that the solid displacement and the fluid pressure are again null.
 Thus, we have